Software Engineering | Classification of Software

 - Public Domain –

-In case of public domain software, the original copyright holder explicitly relinquishes all rights to the software.
+In the case of public domain software, the original copyright holder explicitly relinquishes all rights to the software.
 Hence software copies can be made both for archival and distribution purposes with no restrictions on distribution.
 Modifications to the software and reverse engineering are also allowed.